ignatandrei/patterns/src/patternsSite/docs/patterns/Strategy.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Strategy

 <!-- id : 11 -->
-Strategy pattern allows a client to choose from a family of algorithms at runtime.    <br />
-It is used when the client expects to have multiple algorithms and wants to choose one of them at runtime.    <br />
+Strategy pattern allows a client to choose from a family of algorithms at runtime.It is used when the client expects to have multiple algorithms and wants to choose one of them at runtime.
 ## Purpose of .NET implementation

 You want to have a function that sort objects based on a specific criteria.    <br />